stepstoDevops/Python-for-DevOps/python-day-01/Python Data Types.md

 ## **Dynamic Typing in Python**

-Unlike statically typed languages like Java or C, where you must declare a variable’s type, Python lets you assign any value directly, and the type is set automatically[2][4][5].
+Unlike statically typed languages like Java or C, where you must declare a variable’s type, Python lets you assign any value directly, and the type is set automatically.
 For example:

 ```python
 x = 10        # int